 Trying to express feelings is hard for kids!
-Here are some strategies that help angry kids calm down and control their outbursts.
+But living through severe temper tantrums and angry outbursts can be torture.
+These are some simple but effective strategies that help angry kids calm down and control their outbursts.

 Learning to control your emotions can be hard for most adults.
 So we can’t expect kids to just know how to either, without any guidance from the adults in their lives.
 If you are looking for effective ways to teach angry kids to calm down, this list is perfect for you.